terraform-linters/tflint/docs/user-guide/annotations.md

 TFLint supports several comment annotations for suppressing issues for specific lines or files.
 Annotations can only suppress _issues_ emitted from fully valid, parseable Terraform modules. _Errors_ cannot be ignored.

+Rule configs can opt out of annotation-based suppression by setting `ignorable = false`.
+In that case, `tflint-ignore` and `tflint-ignore-file` annotations do not suppress issues from that rule.

 Annotation comments can disable rules on specific lines:

 ```hcl